 Is it possible to book the attendance only package for now, then add on an album at a later stage?

 Many couples take this approach, and yes you’re welcome to do this.
 There is no difference in cost if you order your album two weeks or two years after your wedding.

 Do you have a pre-wedding meeting with us at the venue?

 I like to meet you a few weeks before your wedding to have a run-through of timings, types of photographs, specific groups and your precise requirements.
 It also helps to walk around the various backdrops with you to discuss both your and my ideas.

-This meeting is offered as standard if booking me on any of my packages of 6 hours or above.
+This meeting is offered as standard if booking me for at least 6 hours attendance.

 Can we decide the ratio of classic, posed and candid images?

 Of course.
 Many of my customers ask for no posed or family group pictures on the day whatsoever, just hundreds of natural fun candid images.

 If you’d like lots of group pictures in addition to the more informal shots, I work really fast, so again that’s no problem, although I’ll advise you against an excessive number if there’s a danger of the day becoming a photo-shoot!

 Can we give you a list of ‘shots’ or send through a style selection of images we’d like?